gabrielweyer/gabrielweyer.github.io/_posts/2018-04-22-cake-build.md

 - [Publish the NuGet packages][publish-nuget-packages]
 - [Create a GitHub release][create-github-release]

 For my purpose I wanted anonymous users to have access to a read-only view.
 I initially selected [AppVeyor][app-veyor] as it seems to be the most popular choice for `.NET` open-source projects.
 But while browsing around I discovered that projects were often using more than one platform.
 [CircleCI][circle-ci] seemed to be the other prevailing option.
-Since the initial version of this post, [Azure DevOps][azure-devops] has released a free and unlimited plan for open source projects.
+Since the initial version of this post, [Azure DevOps][azure-devops] has released a ~~free and unlimited plan for open source projects~~ ([this is not the case any more][change-in-azure-pipelines-grant-for-public-projects]).
 I decided to leverage the three platforms so that I could highlight their pros and cons.<!--more-->

 ## Configuration